bellewills/Global-Perspectives-Blog/content/blog/speaker3.md

 ---

 #### Brief Summary of the Talk
-Dr Daniel Gardham’s talk on cybersecurity and cryptography guided us through a layered narrative of encryption—from early historical methods to speculative futures shaped by quantum computing.
-He traced the evolution of encryption, starting with simple ciphers like Caesar’s, moving into mathematically grounded modern systems, and ending with the looming spectre of quantum threats.
-This wasn’t just a technical journey—it was a story about trust, power, and the fragility of digital security.
+The talk led by Dr. Daniel Gardham on cybersecurity and cryptography led us on an informative layered journey through the world of encryption.
+Starting off with old-school methods like  the Caesar ciphers then moving into the complex maths behind modern systems, and finally ending with the looming threat of quantum computing.
+It wasn’t just about the tech though it felt more like a story about trust, power, and how fragile our digital security really is.
 His discussion of Fully Homomorphic Encryption (FHE) and lattice-based cryptography painted a picture of future-proofing systems not just against today’s hackers but against threats that don’t even exist yet.
 It left me asking: Can we ever really be ready for what’s coming?

 #### 1) What was the most surprising or thought-provoking idea from the talk?
 Fully Homomorphic Encryption (FHE) felt like the most mind-bending concept—the idea that data could be processed without ever being decrypted.
 At first, it sounded like science fiction, but then I realised it already exists, at least in theory.
 That hit me harder than I expected.
-It challenged this quiet assumption I’ve always had: that security is a trade-off—you either protect data or process it, but not both.
+It challenged this quiet assumption I’ve always had: that security is a trade-off - you either protect data or process it, but not both.
 FHE dismantled that belief.

 I felt this strange mix of awe and unease.
 Awe at what’s possible, but unease because trusting this process requires faith in math I can’t fully grasp.
 If even encrypted data can now be “read” without being decrypted, where does that leave the concept of privacy?
 It made me question: What is privacy, really, in a world where data is never truly inaccessible—even when it’s protected?

 #### 2) What questions or curiosities did this lecture spark for you?
 If you asked the speaker a question, what was their response?
-I left the talk grappling with timing—how close are we to needing these quantum-resistant systems?
+I left the talk grappling with timing how close are we to needing these quantum-resistant systems?
 There was this underlying anxiety: Are we preparing fast enough?
 Or are we in denial about how vulnerable we really are?
 I wanted to ask Dr Gardham about the gap between the cutting-edge cryptography being developed and the ability of smaller organisations to implement it.
 Big corporations might be getting ready, but what about schools, hospitals, or local governments?
 Who’s looking out for them?

 That disconnect between innovation and accessibility stirred something in me—a kind of protective instinct for the systems that don’t have the luxury of preparing for quantum threats.
 It left me wondering whether security innovation sometimes runs too far ahead of the real world.

 In future, I plan to follow this further by looking into NIST’s post-quantum cryptography standardisation project (NIST, 2022) to better understand how implementation is progressing globally.

 #### 3) What made you optimisitc about the future from this talk?

-Despite the dark cloud of quantum threats, I felt a stubborn thread of optimism.
-Knowing that global bodies like NIST are working on standardising post-quantum cryptography (PQC) reassured me that we’re not ignoring the danger.
-There’s a collective effort happening quietly in the background, and that gave me hope.
+Even with all the serious things that could go wrong with quantum computing, I couldn’t help but feel a bit hopeful.
+Knowing that places like NIST are already working on post-quantum cryptography gave me some peace of mind, this gives reassurance that at least people are taking this seriously and there’s a global effort happening behind the scenes.

-But the real source of optimism came from FHE’s potential to protect privacy without sacrificing functionality.
-Imagine a future where sensitive healthcare data can be analysed for patterns without ever exposing a single patient’s details.
-That feels revolutionary.
-It whispers a possibility that security and innovation don’t have to be enemies.
-They could coexist.
+But my deeper sense of hope came from the promise of fully homomorphic encryption (FHE).
+The idea that we could analyse sensitive healthcare data without ever exposing a single patient’s details feels revolutionary.
+It suggests that privacy and functionality no longer have to be at odds — that security and innovation might finally be able to coexist.

-And yet, even in that hope, I found myself questioning: Are we putting too much faith in technology to solve ethical problems?
-Is perfect encryption enough, or do we also need to rethink the power structures around data access?
-I felt the tension between technical solutions and human systems.
+Still, even within that optimism, I found myself pausing.
+Are we placing too much trust in technical solutions to solve fundamentally ethical challenges?
+Is perfect encryption enough, or must we also confront the power structures that shape who has access to data, and why?
+That tension — between code and accountability, between systems and society — stayed with me.

 #### 4) What key ideas did the speaker highlight, and why are they significant with respect to trends in computing?
 Dr Gardham painted cryptography’s evolution as a reflection of broader shifts in computing.
 We’ve moved from outsmarting attackers with clever tricks to proving mathematically that systems are secure.
 This mirrors how security has become foundational—no longer just a bolt-on at the end of the software process, but a core design principle.